19hours/sg-statutes/Acts/Accountants Act.md

 3\.
 The Authority shall be responsible —

-(a) for the registration of public accountants and the approval of accounting corporationsand accounting firms and the names thereof under this Act;
+(a) for the registration of public accountants and the approval of accounting corporations, accounting firms and accounting LLPs and the names thereof under this Act;

-(b) for the control and regulation of the practice of the profession of accountancy by public accountants, accounting corporationsand accounting firms; and
+(b) for the control and regulation of the practice of the profession of accountancy by public accountants, accounting corporations, accounting firms and accounting LLPs; and

 (c) generally, for the administration of this Act,